|Assistant director for audit and assurance, Stuart Cutts, tells us why internal controls on payments are so important|

 The importance of strong payment controls was highlighted in two local cases.
 In York, a local NHS surgery had £46,000 diverted by the practice manager to his own account.
 Part of the fraud involved duplicating payments to legitimate suppliers.
 The manager was jailed for 20 months.

 In another case the Whitby Wildlife Sanctuary was subject to a bank mandate fraud (source: BBC News).
 The sanctuary was in email conversation with a regular supplier.
 It appears these emails were intercepted by a hacker who impersonated the supplier and provided their own BACs details resulting in £13,000 being lost.
+This is known as whaling.

 Always remain vigilant.
 Ensure your own internal controls are well known and followed in every instance.